-- Patients, or their substitute decision-makers, must provide informed consent form for the administration of the vaccine, which may be obtained using a signed consent form. - Pharmacies that submit a claim for payment through the HNS using the assigned drug identification number (DIN) will be reimbursed an administrative fee of \$8.50 per eligible claim for administering the publicly funded injectable influenza vaccine. - Pharmacies can access personal protective equipment (PPE) from the ministry's dedicated supply, on an emergency basis if needed.
-The ministry's supply of PPE must ONLY be used to support the activity of pharmacies administering the publicly funded flu vaccine.
+- Pharmacies that submit a claim for payment through the HNS using the assigned drug identification number (DIN) will be reimbursed an administrative fee of \$8.50 per eligible claim for administering the publicly funded injectable influenza vaccine. - Pharmacies can access personal protective equipment (PPE) from the ministry's dedicated supply, on an emergency basis if needed.
+Refer to the Pharmacy Qs & As for more information.